Dev-C++: Development status

 From February 22, 2005 the project was not noticeably active, with no news posted nor any updated versions released.
-In a 2006 forum post, lead developer Colin Laplace stated that he was busy with real-life issues and did not have time to continue development of Dev-C++.
-In a 2020 forum post, Orwell lead developer Johan Mes stated that he "will probably still not have any time to work on this project".
+In a 2006 forum post, lead developer Colin Laplace stated that he was busy with real-life issues and did not have time to continue the development of Dev-C++.

 There are three forks of Dev-C++ since then: wxDev-C++, the Orwell version, and the Embarcadero-maintained fork version.

 wxDev-C++ version

 wxDev-C++ is a development team that has taken Dev-C++ and added new features such as support for multiple compilers and a RAD designer for wxWidgets applications.

 Orwell version

 On June 30, 2011 an unofficial version 4.9.9.3 of Dev-C++ was released by Orwell (Johan Mes), an independent programmer, featuring the more recent GCC 4.5.2 compiler, Windows' SDK resources (Win32 and D3D), numerous bugfixes, and improved stability.
-On August 27, after five years of officially being in a beta stage, version 5.0 was released.
-This version also has its own separate SourceForge page since version 5.0.0.5, because the old developer isn't responding to combining requests.
-In July 2014, Orwell Dev-C++ 5.7.1 was released featuring the then recent GCC 4.8.1 which supports C++11.
+On August 27, after five years of officially being in the beta stage, version 5.0 was released.
+This version also has its own separate SourceForge page since version 5.0.0.5, because the old developer is not responding to combining requests.
+In July 2014, Orwell Dev-C++ 5.7.1 was released featuring the then-recent GCC 4.8.1 which supports C++11.
+In a 2020 forum post, Orwell lead developer Johan Mes stated that he "will probably still not have any time to work on this project".